jc-773/open-news-js/README.md

 ### Every file in this project taught me something new:
 #### Components
 Learning how React components work with TypeScript helped me understand how to structure interfaces and props.
-It’s similar to Java in a way — types describe what a function expects.
+It’s similar to Java in a way how types describe what a function expects.

 #### Routing
 I learned how multi-page apps use React Router to move between screens.
 This made the UI much cleaner than the Streamlit version.